Eight Forest Lane

 Key Ingredients

-Don’t be intimidated by the length of the ingredient list for this recipe as it uses regular everyday ingredients that I’d recommend you keep on hand as part of a well stocked pantry.
-I can’t tell you how many times I think I don’t have anything for dinner only to realise I have exactly everything on hand I need to make this dish.
+One of the reasons I love this dairy free mac and cheese recipe so much is that all of the ingredients are pantry staples.
+I can’t tell you how many times I think I don’t have anything for dinner only to realise I have exactly everything on hand to make this dish.

 • Pasta – for this dish I like to use small pasta shapes, in particular shells because they hold the sauce so well, but you can use elbows or simply just your favourite pasta shape.